JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/073_Binary_Tree_General_106._Construct_Binary_Tree_from_Inorder_and_Postorder_Traversal.md

-### Preorder, Inorder and Postorder traversals of a binary tree
+### Preorder, Inorder and Postorder traversals of a binary tree Recursively and Iteratively

 #### Definition